Watch Manic Street Preachers' trailer for new album 'The Ultra Vivid Lament'

 The Manics will play their rescheduled Cardiff Arena shows for the NHS in July 2021.
 The concerts were originally due to take place this December at Cardiff Motorpoint Arena, with one free for healthcare workers and the other a fundraiser for health service charities.

-They’ve also announced more details of a show at at Halifax Piece Hall on Friday September, with support from British Sea Power, Adwaith and The Anchoress.
+They’ve also announced more details of a show at at Halifax Piece Hall in September, with support from British Sea Power, Adwaith and The Anchoress.